BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

 You can find a description of the features on [Kaggle](https://www.kaggle.com/c/titanic/data).

-The dataset is split into `train.csv` and `test.csv`.
-As you've probably already assumed, `train.csv` will contain labeled data (the `Survived` column will be filled) and `test.csv` will be unlabeled data.
+The dataset is split in two: `train.csv` and `test.csv`.
+As you've probably already guessed, `train.csv` will contain labeled data (the `Survived` column will be filled) and `test.csv` will be unlabeled data.
 The goal is to predict for each example/passenger in `test.csv` whether or not she/he survived.
 <br><br>

 #### Loading the Titanic dataset

-Since the data is in csv format, we'll use [spark-csv](https://github.com/databricks/spark-csv) which will parse our csv data and give us back Dataframes.
+Since the data is in csv format, we'll use [spark-csv](https://github.com/databricks/spark-csv) which will parse our csv data and give us back `DataFrames`.

 To load the `train.csv` and `test.csv` file, I wrote the following function: